gerryw1389/gerryw1389.github.io/_posts/2016-10-20-using-regedits-in-scripts.md

    }
    ```

-   - NOTE: Here is a combination of each of them (set a value if it doesn't exist by testing it first):
+   - Here is a combination of each of them (set a value if it doesn't exist by testing it first):

    ```powershell
    Filter Timestamp